redsoftware-hq/docs.github.io/SCRUM-SOP.md

 ### Standup Meeting

-Every developer has to answer answer to following 3 questions:
+Every developer has to answer to following 3 questions:

 - To help the team to complete the sprint on <deadline date>, what did I completed today?
 - To help the team to complete the sprint on <deadline date>, what will I do tomorrow?